-James is a researcher within the Health Economics Research Centre at NDPH.
-He joined HERC in 2019 after completing an NIHR Research Methods fellowship at the Centre for Health Economics, University of York.
-James has experience in economic evaluation using decision modelling techniques and discrete choice experiments.
+James joined the Health Economics Research Centre at NDPH in 2019.
+He previously held a NIHR Research Methods fellowship hosted at the Centre for Health Economics, University of York.
+James’s research focus is economic evaluation & decision modelling.

-James’s current work focusses on the use of patient-level data to inform analysis and extrapolation of trials within psychosis and diabetes, aiming to inform new economic models within these disease areas.
+James’s current work focusses on the use of patient-level data to inform long-term extrapolation of trials within psychosis and prediabetes, aiming to inform new economic models for these disease areas.
 He holds a BA in Philosophy, Politics & Economics from the University of Oxford, and an MSc in Public Health (Health Economics) from the London School of Hygiene & Tropical Medicine.